rarths/sparkles/README.md

 In that way you make sure you're not excluding any flashing messages.

 - Messages is using CSS3 Animations to be gone in 5s.
 CSS3 Animations is supported by IE 10+.

+- Messages will look like [this](https://packagist.org/packages/rarths/csparkles)

+- Problems?
+Feel free to contact me (in Swedish or English)

 By Robin Hansson (robin@rarths.net)